kellnerd/gsoc-proposal/README.md

 	→ `bookbrainz.link_import` keeps track of discarded imports while these are deleted from `bookbrainz.import` (respectively `bookbrainz.entity` after the proposed schema change)

-Overwriting with new data is as trivial as it sounds, except for relationships (of course).
+Overwriting with new data is almost as trivial as it sounds, except for relationships (of course).
 Here we have to compare the pending entity's relationship set to the parsed entity's relationship data and make as little changes as possible (because every change also affects the respective target entity's relationship set).

 ### Updating Accepted Entities